jeffreydbyrd/behaviorlogger-desktop/src/manual/manual.md

 1. **Default Save Location** - New schemas will start with this directory.
 2. **Filename Format** - Since most researchers have a preferred naming structure for their data-files, we allow users to customize them.
 Check each component that you want to include in the filename.
 You can also drag-and-drop components to reorder them.
 3. **Default Session Duration** - New schemas will start with this duration setting.
+See the [edit-schema menu](#edit-schema) for an explanation of each option.

 ---